 You can specify the PIV server hash algorithm.
-PIV data can be hashed using SHA256 (which is required for PIV compliance) or SHA1 (for systems that do not require full PIV compliance).
-The default is SHA 256.
+PIV data can be hashed using SHA-256 or SHA-384 (required for PIV compliance) or SHA-1 (for systems that do not require full PIV compliance).
+The default is SHA-256.